Metrics

 Excluding inline test code

-bca --paths /path/to/your/code --exclude-tests metrics
+bca metrics --paths /path/to/your/code --exclude-tests

 By default, every node in the AST is counted, including inline test items.
 Rust files following the idiomatic #[cfg(test)] mod tests { ... } layout therefore have headline metrics that mix production and test code together.